carine-h/carine-h.github.io/posts/blog_8.md

 - Biden bags Pennsylvania, Georgia, Iowa, North Carolina, Florida, and Arizona - all critical [battleground states](https://www.cbsnews.com/news/2020-presidential-election-battleground-states-to-watch/).
 - Republicans could lose Texas

+## CORRECTION 11/22/2020
+While I was conducting my post-election assessment of my prediction (see next blog), I found a small mistake in my code that perpetuated throughout my model.
+I explain this mistake in more detail here and provide access to my botched and corrected code.
+With the correction of my code, my model (which maintains the exact same data, variables, and structure) still predicts a Biden victory.
+However, Biden wins with **358** electoral votes and a Trump loses with **180** electoral votes.

+If you have any more questions about my mistake, please feel free to contact me at cmhajjar@college.harvard.edu.